natividadesusana/boardcamp/README.md

-# Boardcamp Project
+# BoardCamp Project

 ## ℹ️ About
-Boardcamp is an online platform for renting board games.
+BoardCamp is an online platform for renting board games.
 Users can browse a catalog of games, rent them for a specific period, and manage their rentals.
 The main features of the project include:

-View a catalog of board games available for rent.
+- View a catalog of board games available for rent.
-Rent a game by selecting the desired duration.
+- Rent a game by selecting the desired duration.
-Manage rentals by viewing active rentals and returning games.
+- Manage rentals by viewing active rentals and returning games.
-Add new games to the catalog (admin only).
+- Add new games to the catalog (admin only).

-Boardcamp was developed as a personal project to showcase my web development skills and provide a convenient solution for board game enthusiasts.
+BoardCamp was developed as a personal project to showcase my web development skills and provide a convenient solution for board game enthusiasts.

 ## 🛠️ Technologies
 <div>